dahquan/rattlesnake/README.md

 ***Needs more contributers!
 Better documentation coming soon!***

+## Running Feeder Bot

+This seems to be the most popular question.
+For instructions on running the feeder bot or other included examples go [HERE](http://dahquan.github.io/rattlesnake/examples.html)

 ## Overview

 The main reason behind this bot is for educational purposes.
 With great power comes great responsibility, don't ruin the game for others!